Indulge the Need for Speed: Yes, Fast Pontoon Boats Exist

 How to Increase Speed on Your Pontoon BoatIf you like adding some adrenaline to your pontoon outings, but don't relish the new boat price tag just yet, here are a few tips to increase the speed factor.

 - Purchase a higher horsepower engine.

 - Use a stainless steel propeller (check price on Amazon).
-Aluminum is weaker and can “flex” in the water, which creates drag and slows it down.
+Aluminum is weaker and can flex in the water, which creates drag and slows it down.

-- Use a raised mounted ski harness (check price on Amazon) to keep tow ropes out of water, thus eliminating drag.
+- Use a raised mounted ski harness (check price on Amazon) to keep tow ropes out of the water, thus eliminating drag.
 You can also use a booster ball (check price on Amazon) to help with this issue.

 - Install lifting strakes.
 These fin-shaped metal pieces go on the boat's sides and bottom to create lift and allow the boat to glide over the surface.

 - Install a hydrofoil.
 Essentially a third pontoon tube placed in the middle, the Pontoon Water Glide is a great choice.
-It provides lift and floatation by reducing the amount of boat body in the water.
+It provides lift and flotation by reducing the amount of boat body in the water.
 The more boat treading water, the more drag.